ohata-toast/RDS/en/db-instance-gov.md

 * Make sure you need to allow the outbound direction to remote nodes.
   * You can add rules from DB security group.
   * Refer to [DB Security Group](db-security-group/) for more information.
-* When using a configuration that adds Read Only Slave to RDS that serves as a local node, you need to specify a federated table in replicate-ignore-table of DB Configuration.
+* When using a configuration that adds Read Only Slave to RDS that serves as a local node, you need to specify a federated table in replicate-ignore-table of parameter.
   * When you configure Read Only Slave, the federated table is also replicated, allowing the Master and Read Only Slave to look at the remote node together.
   * In this case, the data input performed on the Master is performed on the remote node according to the federated setting, and the same input is performed on the Read Only Slave, which may lead to stop replication due to duplicate key errors.
   * Make sure you need to configure the settings of replicate-ignore-table so that Read Only Save does not replicate a federated table.